iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 - **Regular Maintenance:** Parts of these machine are frequently disassembled for maintenance.
-It is preferred that any sensors should be as non-intrusive as possible during these manipulations while also maintaining consistent location and orientation.
+It is preferred that any sensors should be as non-intrusive as possible during such manipulations while also maintaining consistent location and orientation.
 This stability improves the accuracy of the machine learning algorithms, as discussed later in this post.